Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 5. Please **don't install conda**<br>
 6. All python commands in bash or in batch jobs should start with **python3.8** instead of **python**.

-## Use singularity container in PyCharm
-1. Login hpc with ssh -X
-2. `qsub` an interactive job with `-X` forwarding, allocate necessary resources.
-[Instructions](https://github.com/Duke-NUS-HPC/docs/blob/main/start-interactive-shell-with-X11.md)
-3. `module load singularity`
-4. Enter singularity container

-    `singularity exec $image bash`

-    can add `--nv` flag to monitor GPU usage

-5. Open PyCharm

-    `~/pycharm-2021.3.2/bin/pycharm.sh`

-6. Select `Add Interpreter` on the right bottom corner
-7. Select  `system interpreter` or create `virtualenv environment` with the system interpreter.
-  If the path is written as `/usr/bin/python3.8`, the correct interpreter is selected.
-9. Check if singularity container is used:

-    ```python
-    import tensorflow as tf
-    print(tf.__version__)
-    ```

-    should return `2.8.0`

 ## Use singularity container in jupyter lab/jupyter notebook (all notebook listed below can be switched to lab)
 1. Login hpc via dashboard or ssh
 2. `module load singularity`